Electronic structure, dimer physics, orbital-selective behavior, and magnetic tendencies in the bilayer nickelate superconductor La$_3$Ni$_2$O$_7$ under pressure

-The MO state is usually found in systems with clusters, such as dimers (TaSe$_4$)$_2$I~\cite{Zhang:prb20-1}, trimers Ba$_3$Ru$_4$O$_{\rm 10}$~\cite{Streltsov:prb12}, and others~\cite{Khomskii:cr}.
-Consider the tight-binding portion of the Hamiltonian in a multiorbital system with the dimer, first without the electronic correlations: the bonding-antibonding state forms if the intradimer hoppings are much larger than the interdimer hoppings.
-Due to the separated NiO$_6$ bilayer in LNO, the $d_{3z^2-r^2}$ orbital displays strong anisotropy along the $z$-axis direction, and the nearest neighbor (NN) hopping of $d_{3z^2-r^2}$ is quite large inside the bilayer, while the coupling in between bilayers is quite weak.
-In this case, the bilayer structure can be ``effectively'' regarded as having ``hidden dimers'' (more specifically, hidden two-orbital dimers), as displayed in Fig.~\ref{Picture}(b), similar to the real dimerized systems with large intradimer hopping and weak interdimer hopping~\cite{Zhang:prb21,Khomskii:cr}.
-In each Ni ``dimer'', the $d_{3z^2-r^2}$ orbitals have a large overlap via the apical O $p_z$ state, leading to a large hopping $t_a$ $\sim 0.644$~eV ($t^z_{3z^2-r^2}$), while the hopping $t_b$ ($t^z_{x^2-y^2}$) is nearly zero, because the $d_{x^2-y^2}$ is lying in the NiO$_6$ plane [see Fig.~\ref{Picture}(c)].
-Then, the $e_g$ state forms an orbital-selective state, as displayed in Fig.~\ref{Picture}(d).
+{\it Dimer molecular orbitals.--} Moreover, the Ni $d_{3z^2-r^2}$ orbital forms a bonding-antibonding molecular-orbital (MO) state [see Fig.~\ref{Picture}(a)], with an energy gap $\Delta E$ between bonding and antibonding states.
+The notion of a MO state was previously found in LNO but with an undistorted crystal structure~\cite{Nakata:prb17,Dagotto:prb1992}.
+While the MO state is usually found in systems such as dimerized chains~\cite{Zhang:prb20-1,Zhang:prb21,Streltsov:prb12,Khomskii:cr}, here the formation of the MO state via $d_{3z^2-r^2}$ orbitals can be easily understood intuitively due to the geometry of the bilayers.

-Note that the cuprate superconductor Bi$_2$Sr$_2$CaCu$_2$O$_8$~\cite{Nagao:apl} ($d^9$ configuration) and IL nickelate La$_3$Ni$_2$O$_6$~\cite{Poltavets:jacs} ($d^{8.5}$ configuration) also have a bilayer Ni lattice structure.
-In principle, the bonding-antibonding of $d_{3z^2-r^2}$ splitting character could also be obtained there without any interaction.
-However, both bonding and antibonding states are {\it filled} in the $d^9$ and $d^{8.5}$ cases.
-To confirm, we also calculated the band structure of the IL bilayer La$_3$Ni$_2$O$_6$ (without apical O connecting Ni sites)~\cite{Poltavets:jacs}, which clearly displays filled bonding-antibonding states involving $d_{3z^2-r^2}$ (see Fig. S4), supporting the concept of ``hidden dimer''~\cite{La3Ni2O6}.
-This different behavior LNO vs IL due to the number of electrons suggests that the MO's of $d_{3z^2-r^2}$ may be quite important for the record high-$T_c$ in LNO.
+Consider the tight-binding portion of the Hamiltonian in a system with the dimers, first without the electronic correlations: the bonding-antibonding state forms if the intradimer hoppings are much larger than the interdimer hoppings.
+Due to the separated NiO$_6$ bilayer in LNO, the $d_{3z^2-r^2}$ orbital displays strong anisotropy along the $z$-axis direction, and the nearest-neighbor (NN) hopping of $d_{3z^2-r^2}$ is quite large inside the bilayer, while the coupling in between bilayers is quite weak.
+In this case, the bilayer structure can be ``effectively'' regarded as having ``dimers'' along the $c$-axis, as displayed in Fig.~\ref{Picture}(b).
+We refer to this complex involving a total of four orbitals as a ``two-orbital dimer''.
+In each Ni dimer [see Fig.~\ref{Picture}(c)], the $d_{3z^2-r^2}$ orbitals have a large overlap via the apical O $p_z$ state, leading to a large hopping $t_a$ $\sim 0.644$~eV ($t^z_{3z^2-r^2}$), while the hopping $t_b$ ($t^z_{x^2-y^2}$) is nearly zero, because the $d_{x^2-y^2}$ is lying in the NiO$_6$ plane, leading to an orbital-selective spin-singlet state~\cite{Streltsovt:prb14,Zhang:ossp} of $e_g$ orbitals [see Fig.~\ref{Picture}(d)].
+Specifically, $d_{3z^2-r^2}$ forms a spin-singlet [$(|{\uparrow \downarrow}\rangle -|{\downarrow \uparrow}\rangle)/\sqrt{2}$] due to the bonding-antibonding MO character, while the $d_{x^2-y^2}$ orbital remains decoupled among planes, not participating in the formation of the MO state along the $z$-axis because it is lying along the $xy$ plane.